 If you are considering having new windows installed on your home, you will likely have several different styles to choose from.
-In fact, you may decide on multiple styles, as different areas of your home may benefit from windows that offer varied stylishness and functionality.
+In fact, you may decide on multiple styles, as different areas of your home may benefit from windows that offer a variety of style and decor as well as functionality.
 Two of the most popular options among homeowners are double hung and casement windows, which both offer unique benefits.
 If you’re wondering how these two styles differ, read on.

 Double Hung Windows

-Double hung windows are also highly energy efficient thanks to weatherstripping that helps prevent heat transfer.
+Double hung windows are also highly energy efficient thanks to options in glass packs and installation methods that helps prevent heat transfer.
 They also can accept AC units and screens since they slide up and down.

-Casement windows differ from other styles in that they open outward like a door to 90 degrees, allowing more ventilation than double hung windows.
-Casement windows operate using a hand crank and often don’t have window grids, allowing for a broader view of the outdoors.
-Because they don’t slide on a track, casement windows offer a tighter seal than double hung windows, making them a better choice in terms of energy efficiency.
-They are also ideal for locations that are hard to reach, such as over a sink.
+Casement windows differ from other styles in that they open outward like a door to 90 degrees, allowing increased ventilation.
+Casement windows operate using a hand crank.
+They are ideal for locations that are hard to reach, such as over a sink in the kitchen.

 A Standout Window Installer

 Homeowners throughout New England have been relying on NEWPRO for replacement window installation for more than seven decades.
-We offer outstanding products that are engineered to stand up to the unforgiving local climate, and the skill of our installers is second to none.
+NEWPRO offers outstanding products that are engineered to stand up to the unforgiving local climate, and the expertise and skill of their installers are second to none.

 Contact NEWPRO today to learn more.